 The GLOBAL Economy – INTERNATIONAL Focus

-HOWORTH International has has the Multinational Experience to bring value to our Clients considering or currently doing business in other countries.
+HOWORTH International has the Multinational Experience to bring value to our Clients considering or currently doing business in other countries.

 International Business Strategy

 Increasingly, businesses are looking to foreign markets for buying and selling products and services.
 As new markets open up and new sources of goods become available, it is critical for organizations to have a viable international business strategy.

 Doing business in the global marketplace requires an understanding of the complexities of international trade.
 Significant planning and development of an international business strategy including defining the focus and responsibilities within an organization is required BEFORE a company of ANY size enters or increases their participation in the international marketplace.
 Without the development of an international business strategy, opportunities are lost, significant risk is placed on the organization and the probability of failure is high.